-There are plenty of websites that enable you to get things for free.
+There are plenty of ways to get furniture and other essentials for free.
 We check out some of your options.

 Furnishing a rented property can be eye-wateringly expensive – but if you’re canny, you may get everything from sofas, fridges and plants for free.